iqtree/iqtree.github.io/doc/Polymorphism-aware models.md

 ------------

 The input of PoMo is allele frequency data.
-Especially, when populations have many individuals it is preferrable to count the number of bases at each position.
+Especially, when populations have many individuals it is preferable to count the number of bases at each position.
 This decreases file size and speeds up the parser.